ArchiDog1998/RotationSolver/docs/RotationDev/customization.md

-## BurstItem
+## Tincture

-You can use burst item when you call `UseBurstItem` method in rotation.
+You can use tincture when you call `UseTincture` method in rotation.
 It will only be used in full party at level 90.